mushfiqulalam/isp/README.md

 => Chromatic aberration correction
 => Green imbalance correction

-In this developing work I will add more and more algorithms.

-Furthermore, several input images are provided so that you can test the code.

-Link to the original algorithms are provided for further studies.
+In this package several raw images are given in the "images" folder.
+Some tables are given in the "tables" folder, and demo images are given in the "demo_images" folder.

+INSTALLATION
+Code is written in python3 and tested in mac.
+Following packages need to be installed: numpy, scipy, matplotlib.
+Once packages are installed run the main.py file.
+This may help to install python3: https://stackoverflow.com/questions/24615005/how-to-install-numpy-for-python-3-3-5-on-mac-osx-10-9

+COMMENTS
-Please leave your thoughts and comments at: mushfiqulalam@gmail.com
+Please leave your thoughts and comments: mushfiqulalam@gmail.com